refatalsakka/Qamar/README.md

   - *more flexibility*
 - **Speed**
   - *compressed js and css files and images*
-  - *every signle page requests just own css and js file*
+  - *every single page requests just own css and js file*
-  - *a library can be requsted just for specfic page*
+  - *a library can be requested just for specfic page*

 ## Installation